michaelbjames/copilot-study/README.md

 $ python client
 Usage: client.py host port
 ```
+It doesn't do anything other than print out the two arguments it was given. :-)

 ## Task 1 Implement the Server
 You need to implement the server.
 It should be listening for connections on port